Title: To All the Boys I've Loved Before

 In this coming-of-age romance inspired by the kind of celeb hookups that get clever nicknames and a million page views, Paige must figure out who she is – and who she wants – while the whole world watches.

-Loved the original series, loved the first of this series, I’m sure I’ll love this one too.
+the original series, loved the first of this series, I’m sure I’ll love this

 Hazel lives with her brother, Ben, in the strange town of Fairfold where humans and fae exist side by side.
 The faeries’ seemingly harmless magic attracts tourists, but Hazel knows how dangerous they can be, and she knows how to stop them.
 Or she did, once.